SilentElapid/SilentElapid/README.md

 I'm working on multiple things at once, 2 main projects and ye

-I'm interested in graphical design and animating even though to say im terrible at it would be an ovewhelming understatement.
+I'm interested in graphical design and animating even though to say im terrible at it would be an overwhelming understatement.

 i cannot be bothered to use proper markdown :(